0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 Company?
 What company?!
 And what's with that budget leetspeak in the mail?
 Was this mail written by some script kiddy that thinks that makes it cool or something?
+This looks more like crytyping than a serious threat.

 {:class="ml-1 pl-4" style="border-left: 1px solid"}
 > We have hacked your website <https://riichi.cologne> and extracted y0ur databases.